 Once you’ve established where communication needs to be improved, you’ll need to define what goals you’re hoping your communication plan will help achieve.
-Let’s say your company is preparing to announce a big event that’s aimed at recognizing loyal clients or customers you’ve had all these years.
+Let’s say you're making a big company event announcement that’s aimed at recognizing loyal clients or customers you’ve had all these years.
 What do you want the customers and clients to walk away from the event feeling?
 How are you going to convey gratitude for their loyalty?
 Brainstorming effective communication tactics such as hiring inspirational keynote speakers, fundraising for specific community causes, as well as organizing press releases or engaging local media are ways your company can work toward getting your message across.

 Channeling the Message

-After determining who you’re trying to reach out to, as well as what you’re hoping to get out of reaching out to them, it’s time to conceptualize what exactly is the message you’re trying to get across.
-From brainstorming your latest advertising campaign to drafting weekly company newsletters, the most important thing you can remember to focus on for the message of your communication plan is its content.
+After determining who you’re trying to reach out to, as well as what you’re hoping to get out of reaching out to them, it’s time to conceptualize what the exact message you’re trying to get across.
+From developing your latest homepage headlines to drafting weekly company newsletters, the most important thing you can remember to focus on for the message of your communication plan is its content.

-If your message is reiterating how important customer service is to you, then make sure your press release or video advertisement demonstrates the primary ways your company focuses on enhancing customer satisfaction.
+If your message is reiterating how important customer service is to you, then make sure your press release, video advertisement or website copy demonstrates the primary ways your company focuses on enhancing customer satisfaction.
 If your email newsletter is intended to boost employee confidence, then write profiles on specific employees who have stood out over the past weeks, or provide specific statistics that demonstrate your employee’s positive impact on revenue.
-It’s also important to find a balance between informal and casual language when delivering content to your audience, as leaning to heavy on the former can come off as cold and boring, while relying on the latter may not come off as sincere.
+It’s also important to find a balance between informal and casual language when delivering content to your audience, as leaning too heavily on the former can come off as cold and boring, while relying on the latter may not come off as sincere.

 Evaluating Information and Results